tlhutch/test-playbooks/docs/test_plans/testplan-3.1.0.md

 #### Task-related

 1. [x] Verify that workflow jobs can be launched by POSTing to endpoint /workflow_job_templates/\d/launch/.
-1. [ ] Verify that schedules can be successfully (dis)associated with a workflow job template, and workflow jobs can be triggered by the schedule of associated workflow job template at specified time point.
+1. [x] Verify that schedules can be successfully (dis)associated with a workflow job template, and workflow jobs can be triggered by the schedule of associated workflow job template at specified time point.
-1. [ ] Verify that extra variables work for workflow job templates as described.
+1. [ ] (-) Verify that extra variables work for workflow job templates as described.
 In specific, verify the role of workflow job extra variables as a set of global runtime variables over all its spawned jobs.
-1. [ ] Verify that extra variables of a workflow job node are correctly overwritten in order by the cumulative job artifacts of ancestors, and the overwrite policy of cumulative job artifacts is correct (artifacts of parent overwrite artifacts of grandparent).
+1. [ ] (-) Verify that extra variables of a workflow job node are correctly overwritten in order by the cumulative job artifacts of ancestors, and the overwrite policy of cumulative job artifacts is correct (artifacts of parent overwrite artifacts of grandparent).
-1. [ ] Verify that during a workflow job run, all its decision trees follow their correct paths of execution.
+1. [x] Verify that during a workflow job run, all its decision trees follow their correct paths of execution.
 Unwarranted behaviors include child node executing before its parent and wrong path being selected (failure nodes are executed when parent node succeeds and so on).
 1. [ ] Verify that a subtree of execution will never start if its root node runs into internal error (not ends with failure).
 1. [x] Verify that a subtree of execution will never start if its root node is successfully canceled.
 1. [ ] Verify that cancelling a workflow job that is cancellable will consequently cancel any of its cancellable spawned jobs and thus interrupts the whole workflow execution.